XinCao02/xincao02.github.io/_pages/about.md

 - **Brain-Like ANNs:** Artificial Neural Networks *(ANNs)* have been blazing through these recent years, but named after human brains, they don't actually simulate the workflow of human Neural Networks at all!
 After all, the result after eras of natural selection is what's truly meant to be *intelligent*.
 - **AI Music (Non-generative):** Tracks Seperation, Audio Enhancement, Arrangements Assisting.

-I am actively seeking interesting research opportunities and Ph.D. positions starting in Spring/Fall 2025.
+I am actively seeking interesting research opportunities and Ph.D. positions in the future.
 If you are looking for a dedicated and self-motivated candidate, please DO contact me at [xincao@link.cuhk.edu.cn](mailto:xincao@link.cuhk.edu.cn) !

 For the final part (though I'd definitely prefer putting this paragraph in the front) I would love to talk about the major achievements aside of my academic pursuits.
 I am the core player / captain of the CUHKSZ / Harmonia College Soccer Team ⚽️, 2022 champion 🏆 of Shenzhen City, and I've also formed multiple bands and we wrote many original songs (covering genres like Hardcore Punk, Blues Rock, R&B, Jazz-Hiphop, Contemporary Folk, Post Rock, etc.) as a guitarist 🎸 keyboard 🎹 and lead singer 🎤; Led Zeppelin and Guns'n'Roses are among my favorite bands.
 Additionally, I attained ABRSM Grade 5 in Piano & Music Theory at Los Angeles by the age of 10, and achieved First Place in the 2021 CUHKSZ Singing Competition (Duet).
 Though extracurricular, I firmly believe these experiences may enhance my leadership & teamwork skills professionally, while also fostering creativity and open-mindedness in research.